|Covid-19 Mitigation Policy|

 · If you have had any recent contact (last 10 to 14 days before the trip) with anyone who has had symptoms or been tested positive for this, do not come to the boat to go diving.
 There will be no penalty for this decision, you will not be required to pay for your spot.

 · It is your responsibility to develop and maintain awareness of this issue and practice personal safety to the best of your ability.
-COVID-19 has infected millions worldwide and killed scores, including well over 110,000 Americans.
+COVID-19 has infected millions worldwide and killed scores, including well over 180,000 Americans (headed for over 200+).
 USA currently has the most infections per capita and the reported infections are the tip of this iceberg.

 · It is requested that you bring the minimal amount of equipment with you for the diving day.
 Do not leave your gear out where it will have to be moved by others.
 Please keep the seating areas clear of all equipment to allow the maximum space for seating distance.